willfindlay/honors-thesis/thesis/thesis.md

-Users can elect to write eBPF bytecode directly (not recommended) or use one of many front ends to write in higher level languages that are then used to generate the respective bytecode. bcc [@bcc] offers front ends for several languages including Python, Go, C/C++; users write eBPF programs in C and interact with bcc's API in order to generate eBPF bytecode and submit it to the kernel.
+Users can elect to write eBPF bytecode directly (not recommended) or use one of many front ends to write in higher level languages that are then used to generate the respective bytecode. bcc [@bcc] offers front ends for several languages including Python, Go, and C++; users write eBPF programs in C and interact with bcc's API in order to generate eBPF bytecode and submit it to the kernel.

-\autoref{ebpf-topology} presents an overview of the eBPF workflow with respect to the interaction between userland applications and eBPF programs.
-Considering bcc's Python front end as an example: the user writes their BPF program in C and a user interface in Python.
-Using a provided BPF class, the C code is used to generate bytecode which is then submitted to the verifier to be checked for safety.
-Assuming the BPF program passes all required checks, it is then loaded into an in-kernel virtual machine.
-From there, we are able to attach onto various probes and tracepoints, both in the kernel and in userland.
+\autoref{ebpf-topology} presents an overview of eBPF's architecture and dataflow, including the interaction between userspace programs, eBPF programs in kernelspace, and the rest of the kernel.
+This interaction occurs via the `bpf(2)` system call [@man-bpf] which is used to load and verify BPF programs, issue commands to BPF programs, and interact with eBPF maps.
+These maps are the mechanism for sending data between BPF programs and other BPF programs or BPF programs and userspace.

 \begin{figure}
-\includegraphics{../figures/eBPF-topology.png}
+\includegraphics{../figures/ebpf-arch.png}
 \caption[Basic topology of eBPF with respect to userland and the kernel]{
 Basic topology of eBPF with respect to userland and the kernel.
 Note the bidirectional nature of dataflow between userspace and kernelspace